Career Bridge

 Who can apply?

-• Interest in the German education system and in gaining insights into the German apprenticeship system, especially in technical professions, engineering or skilled trades
+• are interested in the German vocational training system and in gaining insights into the German professional world, especially in technical professions, engineering, or skilled trades,

-• German language skills at at least very good A1 level (or higher) with the aim of improving them for the professional context
+• have German language skills of at least a strong A2 level (or higher) and aim to improve them for professional contexts,

-• Willingness to invest time in language and intercultural preparation until the summer - with comprehensive professional support from the Goethe-Institut
+• are willing and able to invest time in the linguistic and intercultural preparation phase during the spring – under the comprehensive professional guidance of the Goethe-Institut,

-• Age: minimum 16 years and maximum 19 years at the start of the trip in July 2025
+• are at least 16 years old and no older than 19 years at the time of travel in June 2026.

 The Career Bridge program conveys the differences and parallels between the educational career systems in Germany and the USA and prepares the participants for their stay in Germany in terms of language and culture.
-The program begins at the end of April/beginning of May with comprehensive language and intercultural preparation, during which participants have the opportunity to get to know each other, prepare together for their time in Germany and make initial contacts with local partners.
+The program begins in March 2026 with comprehensive language and intercultural preparation, during which participants have the opportunity to get to know each other, prepare together for their time in Germany and make initial contacts with local partners.

-• 12-day trip to Germany: July 2025, together with a group of students from the USA who are also interested in the German education system and professional life in Germany.
+10-day trip to Germany: June 2026, together with a group of students from the USA who are also interested in the German education system and professional life in Germany.

 In Germany, the program includes